skypjack/entt/docs/md/resource.md

 to or suitable for constructing an `std::shared_ptr<Type>` (where `Type` is the actual resource type).<br/>
 In other terms, the loader should return shared pointers to the given resource type.
-However, it isn't mandatory.
+However, this isn't mandatory.
 Users can easily get around this constraint by specializing both the handle and the loader.

 A cache forwards all its arguments to the loader if required.
 This means that